 As the lessons in each unit progress, teachers regularly check in on students’ progress.
 Each unit has a standards-based assessment built in.
 Here, students read, write, or speak with increasing independence about the texts they have been working with.
-These assessments help in two ways: they allow the teacher to have a clear sense of what your students can do and cannot yet do, and they give the teacher valuable information about how best to use the time in the K-2 Skills Block to the students’ benefit.
+These assessments help in two ways: they allow the teacher to have a clear sense of what your child can do and cannot yet do, and they also give the teacher valuable information about how best to use the time in the K-2 Skills Block to the students’ benefit.

 Almost every day, K-2 students share songs and poems.
-These serve many functions: they give students cues about transitions from activity to activity, help build a positive classroom community, build fluency, give students opportunities to practice specific language standards, and give students a deep schema for rhythm and syntax. plus, they are joyful.
+These serve many functions: they give students cues about transitions from activity to activity, help build a positive classroom community, build fluency, give students opportunities to practice specific language standards, and give students a deep schema for rhythm and syntax.
+Plus, they are joyful!

-This unfolding of the three units means that by Unit 3, when the performance task is introduced students are fully equipped to create their “magnificent things” and to synthesize their understanding of what they accomplished through supported, standards-based writing.
+This unfolding of the three units means that by Unit 3, when the performance task is introduced, students are fully equipped to create their “magnificent things” and to synthesize their understanding of what they accomplished through supported, standards-based writing.

 For further details, kindly visit the link: https://curriculum.eleducation.org